-This course is designed to improve the communication skills of non-native speakers of English.
+This course is designed to improve the communication skills of nonnative speakers of English.
 It includes instruction and practice in academic listening comprehension, lecture note taking, small group and public speaking, and pronunciation.
 Students must have the ability to understand classroom instruction and read simple directions in English to take this class.
-May be repeated for credit, up to 6 credits.
 (3 lec hrs.)